ksmet1977/luxpy/luxpy_module_overview.md

 Provides a nice way to create OrderedDict "literals".

 ### meshblock():
-Create a meshed block (similar to meshgrid, but axis = 0 is retained) to enable fast blockwise calculation.
+Create a meshed block (similar to meshgrid, but axis = 0 is retained).
+To enable fast blockwise calculation.

 ### aplit():
 Split np.array data on (default = last) axis.